Vocational education and training statistics

 Pupil-teacher ratios for vocational programmes

 There was a relatively high degree of variation in pupil-teacher ratios for vocational education programmes across the EU Member States, depending on whether these were at upper secondary level or post-secondary non-tertiary level — see Figure 2.
-In 2017, the largest difference was recorded in Romania, where the ratio for post-secondary non-tertiary education was almost five times as high as that recorded for upper secondary education.
-A similar pattern, although much less marked, was witnessed in Czechia, Greece (2016 data) and France, where the pupil-teacher ratio for post-secondary non-tertiary education was at least twice as high as that recorded for upper secondary education.
-By contrast, there were four Member States (out of 17 for which data are available) where pupil-teacher ratios were higher for upper secondary education than for post-secondary non-tertiary education.
-The largest difference among these was reported in Bulgaria, where the pupil-teacher ratio for upper secondary vocational education was 2.2 times as high as that for post-secondary non-tertiary education; the other three Member States were Sweden (2016 data), Hungary and Germany.
+In 2018, the largest difference was recorded in Romania, where the ratio for post-secondary non-tertiary education was4.6 times as high as that recorded for upper secondary education.
+A similar pattern, although much less marked, was witnessed in France, where the pupil-teacher ratio for post-secondary non-tertiary education in 2017 was 2.1 times as high as that recorded for upper secondary education in 2018.
+By contrast, there were four Member States (out of 15 for which data are available) where pupil-teacher ratios in vocational programmes were higher for upper secondary education than for post-secondary non-tertiary education.
+The largest difference among these was reported in Bulgaria, where the pupil-teacher ratio for upper secondary vocational education was 2.1 times as high as that for post-secondary non-tertiary education; the other three Member States were Hungary, Sweden (2016 data for upper secondary education) and Germany.

-Across the EU-28, the pupil-teacher ratio within upper secondary education was 0.6 percentage points higher for general programmes (12.8 pupils per teacher) than for vocational programmes (12.2).
-There was no clear pattern across the EU Member States, as among the 26 for which data are available in 2017 (Ireland and Portugal, not available; Denmark, 2014 data; Sweden, 2016 data), there were 12 with higher pupil-teacher ratios for vocational programmes, while 14 had higher ratios for general programmes.
-The largest differences were in Denmark, Finland, Latvia and the United Kingdom, as each of these recorded pupil-teacher ratios for vocational programmes that were at least 6.0 pupils higher than for general programmes.
+Across the EU-27, the pupil-teacher ratio within upper secondary education was 1.5 percentage points higher for general programmes (12.0 pupils per teacher) than for vocational programmes (10.5).
+There was no clear pattern across the EU Member States, as among the 25 for which recent data are available in 2018 (Ireland and Portugal, not available; Sweden, 2016 data), there were 12 with higher pupil-teacher ratios for vocational programmes and 12 with higher ratios for general programmes; in Czechia the ratios were the same for general and vocational programmes.
+The largest differences were in Denmark, Finland and Latvia, as each of these recorded pupil-teacher ratios for vocational programmes that were 6.8-8.7 pupils higher than for general programmes.

 Initial vocational training in enterprises

-Although the data presented in Figure 3 are from the continuing vocational training survey (CVTS) they show the proportion of enterprises providing initial vocational training (IVT), rather than continuing vocational training (CVT); a detailed description of these terms is provided below in the key concepts section under Data sources.
-In 2015, almost one third (30.5 %) of all enterprises with 10 or more persons employed in the EU-28’s business economy provided IVT, although the proportion varied greatly across EU Member States.
-Only eight Member States reported a share that was above the EU-28 average (an identical share was recorded in the United Kingdom), with around a third of all enterprises in Italy, Slovenia, Slovakia, France and Denmark providing IVT, more than two fifths in Austria, around one half in the Netherlands, and more than three fifths in Germany.
+Although the data presented in Figure 3 are from the continuing vocational training survey (CVTS), they show the proportion of enterprises providing initial vocational training (IVT), rather than continuing vocational training (CVT); a detailed description of these terms is provided below in the key concepts section under Data sources.
+In 2015, almost one third (30.5 %) of all enterprises with 10 or more persons employed in the EU-27’s business economy provided IVT, although the proportion varied greatly across EU Member States.
+Only eight Member States reported a share that was above the EU-27 average, with around a third of all enterprises in Italy, Slovenia, Slovakia, France and Denmark providing IVT, more than two fifths in Austria, around one half in the Netherlands, and more than three fifths in Germany.
 At the other end of the scale, less than 1 in 10 enterprises provided IVT in seven of the Member States, principally Member States that joined the EU in 2004 or 2007, but also Greece.

 Continuing vocational training in enterprises